MikeHotelOscar/AutoHotkey-WindowWatcher-Class/README.md

 ```
 WinWatch.AddRule(WinTitle, ExcTitle, OpenFunc, CloseFunc)
 ```
-These arguments are the same as the Rule class, with the following adendum: in the place of WinTitle, you can use "All", to match EVERY window.
+These parameters are the same as the Rule class, with the following adendum: in the place of WinTitle, you can use "All", to match EVERY window.

 In addition, you can do the following, with the previously mentioned "All" being a valid WinTitle: